Artform Advisory Boards

 - David Leha – Musician and singer, known professionally as Radical Son and respected community leader and music facilitator.

 - Nathan Sentance – Digital Program Manager at the Australian Museum.
-Nathan works to ensure that First Nations stories being told at cultural and memory institutions are being told and controlled by First Nations people.
+Nathan works to ensure that First Nations stories being presented at cultural and memory institutions are being told and controlled by First Nations people.